 Other types of treatment

 Liposuction is another type of surgery.
-It’s sometimes used in advanced lymphoedema.
+Doctors sometimes use it in advanced lymphoedema.

 It involves removing extra fatty tissues through surgery.
 The surgeon makes several small cuts in the skin and uses a vacuum to remove the tissue.
 You have this surgery under a general anaesthetic.

 After the procedure, you wear a compression bandage and keep the limb raised up for a few days.
 After a couple of weeks, you start wearing a specially made compression garment.
 This is instead of the bandage.
 You need to wear this for the rest of your life, to reduce the risk of the swelling returning.